iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_px4_flight_controller.rst

     Enabling Vertiq IO

 After reboot, and with Vertiq IO enabled, you should now see a :blue:`Vertiq IO` submenu in the QGroundControl parameter settings.
 Adjust the :red:`VTQ_BAUD` parameter to match what your modules will be using.
-In this tutorial we will be using a baud rate of 921600 which is what we recommend.
+In this tutorial, we will be using a baud rate of 921600 which is what we recommend.

 .. figure:: ../_static/tutorial_images/ifci_px4_flight_controller/vertiq_io_settings.png
     :align: center